crowdin/mobile-sdk-android/README.md

 <pre>
 Copyright © 2019 Crowdin

-The Crowdin Android SDK for is licensed under the MIT License.
+The Crowdin Android SDK is licensed under the MIT License.
 See the LICENSE.md file distributed with this work for additional information regarding copyright ownership.
 </pre>